proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - Attend IRL Bitcoin meetups (page 202, 682-683)
 - Build real relationships with Bitcoiners
 - Connect producers and consumers in your community
-- Host educational sessions (BookMark Breakfast!)
+- Host educational sessions (book clubs!)

 **Communication:**
 - Use Nostr/Signal for censorship-resistant speech